Reaching Others University at Buffalo - The State University of New York

 As a student researcher, you will work in our labs at the cutting edge of pharmacology and toxicology research to gain insight and expertise on every part of the research process.
 You will take on a focused project and, under a mentor’s guidance, build on the skills and concepts from your coursework to generate independent, high-quality data.

-We encourage our students to make significant intellectual contributions to their labs.
-Many of our students stay with a lab two to three years, carrying out longer-term projects and getting their names on publications in prominent journals.
-This makes your CV very competitive for applications to graduate school, MD and PharmD programs, and other pursuits.
+We encourage you to make significant intellectual contributions to your labs.
+Many of you will stay with a lab two to three years, carrying out longer-term projects and getting your names on publications in prominent journals.
+This makes your CV very competitive for applications to graduate school, MD and PharmD programs and other pursuits.

 Present Your Research

 Very often, students produce posters based on their research.
-You may present your work at the Upstate New York Pharmacology Society Annual Meeting and at the university’s Celebration of Academic Excellence, where our students not only consistently present but win prestigious awards.
+You may present your work at the New York Pharmacology Society Annual Meeting and at the university’s Celebration of Academic Excellence, where our students not only consistently present, but also win prestigious awards.

 Gain Practical Lab Experience